hanazuki/nl/README.md

-# Nl - Linux Netlink library for Ruby
+# Nl - Netlink libraries for Ruby

+This repository is the home to three gems:

-- `nl` -- core library
+- `nl` -- Core Netlink protocol library.
-- `ynl` -- YNL
+- `ynl` -- YNL (YAML Netlink Specification) parser and code generator.
-- `nl-linux` -- Definitions for Linux Netlink services
+- `nl-linux` -- Client definitions for Linux Netlink subsystems.

 ## Contributing